-P191 to apply within
+P191 was intended to apply within/from

 Domain: E101 Intention to Apply

 Range: E61 Time Primitive

 Quantification: (0,n:0,n)

 Scope note: This property associates an instance of E101 Intention to Apply with the declarative time constraint foreseen by the intending party for the actual application of the activity plan.
 The intending party may alter the time constraint over time.
 In case the newly set time constraint narrows a previously set time constraint, one may regard both constraints as being simultaneously true and consistent.
 In the case that the newly set time constraint does not just narrow the previous one (typically delaying the foreseen time of application), it should be regarded as a modification of the overall ‘intention to apply’.
 The result of this modification should be regarded as an ‘intention to apply’ in its own right that is part of an overall instance of E101 Intention to Apply, which continues to be held.